 Where is Lucerne?

 Ideally located in central Switzerland, Lucerne is easily accessible from all parts of the country and beyond.

 Further reading: 6 of the best day trips from Zurich

-Things to See and Do Whilst on Holiday in Lucerne
+Things to Do in Lucerne, Switzerland

 Lucerne’s other famous covered bridge, Spreuer Bridge, was finished in 1408 as part of the city’s fortification.
-Kaspar Meglinger added 67 paintings which represent the "Dance of Death" between 1626 and 1635.
+Kaspar Meglinger added 67 paintings representing the "Dance of Death" between 1626 and 1635.

 This is Switzerland so you’ll find an endless display of Switzerland’s most famous products – watches, army knives and chocolates – on offer, as well as shops offering the usual range of souvenirs.

-In Summer, one of the city’s outdoor cafes is the perfect place to people-watch and sip a coffee, especially if you choose a café with views of the lake.
+In summer, one of the Old Town’s outdoor cafes is the perfect place to people-watch and sip a coffee, especially if you choose a café with views of the lake.

-A great way to appreciate the size of the lake is on a cruise and there are plenty of options with both an historic paddlewheel steamer and a panoramic yacht offering lake cruises.
-Check cruise options and prices here.
+A great way to appreciate the lake’s size is on a Lucerne boat tour and there are plenty of options with historic paddlewheel steamers, modern motorboats and a panoramic yacht all offering lake cruises.
+Click here to check cruise options and prices.

 A stroll or bike ride along the lakeside is a great way to take in the sights of this beautiful city and with ample benches along the way, there is plenty of opportunity to stop, relax and take in the beautiful views beyond the lake to the snow-capped alps.